 AI systems have a recency bias.
 They know that businesses change over time.
 A company with 2,000 reviews from 2019 and silence since then looks abandoned.
 A company with 500 reviews, but 50 of them from the last month, looks alive.

 Review velocity is the rate at which you're collecting new reviews.
-For AI recommendations, this matters more than total count.
+For AI recommendations, this can matter as much as total count.
 The AI is trying to answer the question "Who's good right now?", and old reviews don't answer that question.

 Pro Tip

-Businesses with lower total review counts but higher velocity consistently outrank competitors with more reviews overall.
+Businesses with lower total review counts but stronger recent review flow can outperform competitors with more reviews overall.

 The response signal